i5hi/helpers/vault_101.md

 Initial Root Token: s.xxxxxxxxxxxxxxxxxxxxxxxxxx-UM2fJ
 ```

-Vault starts off in a sealed state.
+Vault starts in a sealed state.
 In this state nothing can be accessed from vault.

 3/5 Unseal Keys are required to unseal the vault.

 Once the vault is unsealed, it remains in this state until a *seal* command is issued OR the server is restarted.

 In the next part, we go into more detail on management of Unseal Keys and the Root Token.
-For now store these safely on your local machine.
+For now store them safely on your local working machine.

 Begin the unseal process :
 ```